Shift from Selling to Discovery Consultations

 You’ll probably want to fix the problem right then and there.
 Restrain yourself.
 This isn’t the time for fixing things.

-Instead, it’s meant to discover the problem.
-And if this is someone you want to work with.
+Instead, it’s designed to discover the problem.
+And, for you to decide if this is someone you want to work with.

 The tone starts to change toward the end of the conversation.
-If you’ve asked great questions that uncover their problem, they’ll recognize the value of your service.
+If you’ve asked great questions which uncover his problem, he’ll recognize the value of your service.
 At this point, you’ll hear “how does this work?”

-Sometimes the client’s not a match for your business.
-It’s only right that you let them know.
+Sometimes the client’s not a match for your accounting practice.
+It’s only right that you let him know.
 Explain briefly that better options exist.
-If you know a business that can help them, then go ahead and give them a referral.
-They’ll appreciate your integrity.
+If you know an accounting practice that’s a better match, then make a referral.

 If the Client is a Fit

-If this is work that interests you, then the conversation shifts.
-Review their immediate needs and explain how your business solves their needs.
-Discuss the various options of how you can work together.
+If the work interests you, then the conversation shifts.
+Review his immediate needs.
+Then explain how your services solves his needs.
+Next, discuss the various options of how you can work together.

-Be mindful that you want to remain client-centered all the way through.
-That means continuing to focus on what’s in the best interest of the client as you discuss how to get started.
+Be mindful about remaining client-centered all the way through.
+Continue to focus on what’s in the best interest of the client as you discuss how to get started.

-Then guide them through the decision process.
+Then guide him through the decision process.
 This is the most critical part of discovery consultations.
 You already established yourself as a trusted advisor.
 Now help him determine his next best move.#Accounting professionals who master the free consultation ask questions, listen to the answers and take detailed notes.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Question, Listen, Take Notes

-Leading a prospective client through an initial consultation requires you to lead with questions, listen to the answers, take detailed notes, and make a decision.
-You’ll find that prospective clients who are a fit with your business, will naturally want to eliminate their problem.
+Leading a prospective client through an initial consultation requires you to ask questions, listen to the answers, take detailed notes, and make a decision.
+Often, ideal clients want to eliminate their problem.